-You now have your gift fund check in hand and are excited to take the next steps, but what exactly are they?
+Now that you’ve received your gift funds, you’re excited to take the next steps, but what exactly are they?

 Whatever you do, don’t randomly deposit your gift into a bank account.
 That’s a surefire way to get your loan denied.

-Now that that’s out of the way, you’ll need to deposit your check in-person – not online.
-This is a huge sum of money you’re dealing with, so you’ll want to avoid putting all of your trust into technology.
+You’ll need to deposit your check in-person.
+This is a huge sum of money you’re dealing with, so you’ll want to avoid putting all your trust in technology.

-The bank account you deposit your check into should be the same one you will use for all of your money at closing.
-You can then deposit the gift fund, end your transaction and collect your receipt.
-If you plan on depositing more than one gift fund, do not combine your gifts.
-This will make it harder on your lender.
+The bank account you deposit the gift into must be the same one you will use for all your closing costs.
+Once you confirm you are using the correct account, you can deposit the funds, end your transaction, and collect your receipt.
+If you plan on depositing more than one gift fund, do not combine them, it will delay the loan process.

-Once that’s all taken care of, you’ll take the next steps with your lender, in which you should first understand the underwriting process.
+Once that’s all taken care of, you’ll take the next steps with your lender, which begins with their underwriting team.

-Mortgage underwriting is a process in which your lender determines the risk of giving you a loan based on your credit score, income and assets.
-They’ll check to ensure that the money in your account makes sense based on those factors so they know that you can afford a mortgage payment and can pay back the loan.
+Mortgage underwriting is the process in which your lender determines the risk of giving you a loan based on your credit score, income, and assets.
+They’ll verify that the money in your account adds up based on the information you provide.
+After this, they’ll know you can afford a mortgage payment and trust you to pay back the loan.

-You obviously can’t use your gift fund if you can’t get approved for a loan.
-Just like buying a home with your own money, you’ll need to have a good credit score, a stable job and be prepared for everything else that buying a home entails.
+You obviously can’t use your gift fund if you don’t get approved for a loan.
+Just like buying a home with your own money, you’ll need to have a good credit score, a stable job, and be prepared for the responsibility that you take on as a homeowner.

 With that in mind …

-The main drive of gift funds is to help buyers afford a 20% down payment, which will help them save on mortgage insurance and pay off their home sooner.
-They’ll also be able to qualify for the lowest mortgage rates offered by their bank.
+The main drive of gift funds is to help buyers afford a 20% down payment, which will help them save on private mortgage insurance (PMI) and pay off their home sooner.
+They’ll also be able to qualify for the lowest mortgage rates offered by their lender.

-If you’re looking to buy a home in the near future, it might be time to patch up your relationships with your relatives and throw some hints their way.
-Perhaps you can request the gift fund in lieu of the expensive honeymoon your parents were going to pay for, or that new car they said they would help you buy.
+If you’re looking to buy a home, it might be time to patch up relationships with your relatives and throw some hints their way.
+Perhaps you can request the gift fund in place of the expensive honeymoon your parents were going to pay for, or that new car they said they would help you buy.

-Whatever the case, a gift fund can help you to move into the home you’ve been dreaming of, so don’t forget to send a huge thank you, and keep your donor in mind around the holidays.
+Whatever the situation, a gift fund can help you move into the home you’ve been dreaming of.
+Don’t forget to send a huge thank you, and keep your donor in mind around the holidays.